UPRI-earthquake/upri-earthquake.github.io/doc/issues/blank-rs.local-page.md

     bash <(curl https://raw.githubusercontent.com/UPRI-earthquake/sender-backend/main/uninstall.sh)
     ```

-4. <a href="https://upri-earthquake.github.io/sending-data-to-ehub-network.html#device-to-account-linking" target="_blank">Link your device</a> to your EarthquakeHub account to start streaming to the EarthquakeHub Network again.
+4. Link you device to your EarthquakeHub account to start streaming to the EarthquakeHub Network again.
+    ```{note}
+    Refer to this [link](https://upri-earthquake.github.io/sending-data-to-ehub-network.html#device-to-account-linking) to perform account linking and starting stream to the network.
+    ```